The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 Depending on your site theme and design, you may have additional regions or areas in which to provide information and assist with organization.
 Make full use of them!

-Finally, one of the most effective ways in which you can organize your content is to simply make sure that each article you publish has optimum links within that article to other content you have available.
+Finally, one of the most effective ways to organize your content is to link to other content on your site or blog.

 Deep Links – As you create more and more content for your site and blog, you will naturally begin to talk about and expand on topics and ideas that you have written about previously.
-Whenever appropriate, you simply want to insert links to those old articles into your new articles.
+Whenever appropriate, insert links to those old articles into your new articles.

 One easy method is to make sure that you cover all of the basic concepts within your niche or industry, and then every time you write about a more advanced theme, you can link back to one or more of the basic concept blog posts.